plotly/plotly.py/doc/python/mapbox-county-choropleth.md

 ### Choropleth map using plotly.express and carto base map (no token needed)

-[Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on "tidy" data](/python/px-arguments/).
+[Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on "tidy" data](/python/px-arguments/) and produces [easy-to-style figures](/python/styling-plotly-express/).

 With `px.choropleth_mapbox`, each row of the DataFrame is represented as a region of the choropleth.